Ichi (film): Plot

 The Bankito plan their revenge.
 They kill the head of the Shirakawa.
 Toma is unable to defend anyone and is left unconscious.
 Ichi admits that it was she who killed the earlier men and after displaying her skills, the second-in-command of the Bankito is convinced and takes her to the mountains to meet their leader, Banki.
 After she kills two Bankito who doubted her skills, Banki attacks and defeats her.
-As Ichi lies injured, Banki states that he had met her mentor.
-The two had fought but Zatoichi would die in battle because of a fast acting disease.
+As Ichi lies injured, Banki states that he has met her mentor.
+The two had fought but Zatoichi would die in battle because of a fast-acting disease.
 She is thrown into a locked ditch and left to die.
 As she loses consciousness, Ichi drops the bell given to her by Zatoichi.